-The transport network of a city such as London inevitably creates noise.
-We know this can be a concern for our neighbours.
+The transport network of a city like London inevitably creates noise.
+We want to do more to minimise noise levels for our neighbours.

 We regularly inspect our land and the vegetation growing on it so that we can plan when and how best to maintain it.